quanghuy0497/Deep-Learning-Specialization/Course 5 - Sequence Models/Readme.md

 ### Long Short Term Memory (LSTM)
 - LSTM - the other type of RNN that can enable you to account for long-term dependencies.
 It's more powerful and general than GRU.
-  - [[Hochreiter & Schmidhuber, 1997, Long Short-term memory]](www.bioinf.jku.at/publications/older/2604.pdf)
+  - Paper: [[Hochreiter & Schmidhuber, 1997, Long Short-term memory]](www.bioinf.jku.at/publications/older/2604.pdf)
   - It is recommended to read other resources for the details of LSTM rather than using the original paper
 - In LSTM , C<sup>\<t></sup> != a<sup>\<t></sup>
 - Here are the equations of an LSTM unit: